moferg/usa-housing-analysis/README.md

     * "Read data from an external file and use that data in your application."

         -This project reads in a CSV file obtained from Kaggle and uses the data in said file for analysis.
-2. CAtegory 3: Data Display
+2. Category 3: Data Display
     * "Use a Jupyter notebook to document your data analysis."

         -The data analysis performed in this project is stored in a Jupyter notebook.